Parler CEO Is Fired After 'Constant Resistance' Inside The Conservative-Friendly Site

 Both Mercer and Matze have long portrayed themselves as online underdogs attempting to challenge the outsize power Big Tech has over online speech, especially conservative voices.

-That shared vision to buck the powers of large technology companies appears to have been strained recently, according to Matze's statement.
+That shared vision to buck the powers of large technology companies appears to have been strained recently, Matze said.

-"Over the past few months, I've met constant resistance to my product vision, my strong belief in free speech and my view of how the Parler site should be managed," Matze wrote.
-"For example, I advocated for more product stability and what I believe is a more effective approach to content moderation.
-Over the past few weeks, I have worked endless hours and fought constant battles to get the Parler site running but at this point, the future of Parler is no longer in my hands."
+According to Matze, as Parler's popularity grew, Mercer grew increasingly assertive about the company's future.

+"She was never really involved in the company at all," he said in an interview.
+"By the time November 2020 came around, she was ready to insert herself in every discussion."

 While attendees of the Jan.
 6 riots did use Facebook and Twitter to organize, Parler appears to have played a singular role in both the planning of the siege and the chronicling of the violence as it engulfed the Capitol, according to a review of videos and other posts by ProPublica.